DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-19 To-Do List.md

 - [ ] Cooldown Meter on UI (Make panel darker or something)
 - [ ] Find a solution for showing names on UI
 - [ ] More enemy abilities
+- [ ] Support for multiple interactable scripts on 1 object